rp-arun/devops-test/README.md

 The user-facing NodeJs application is exposed as a load-balancer service and has an IP address for the user to access.

+⚠️ **Warning** ⚠️

+> The links provided below are no longer functional as the infrastructure has been taken down.

 **To access the app:**

 ```bash